AzureAD/microsoft-authentication-library-for-js/lib/msal-node/README.md

 - [on-behalf-of](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/on-behalf-of): Web application using OAuth 2.0 auth code flow to acquire a token for a web API.
 The web API validates the token, and calls Microsoft Graph on behalf of the user who authenticated in the web application.
 - [username-password](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/username-password): Web application using OAuth 2.0 resource owner password credentials (ROPC) flow to acquire a token for a web API.
 - [ElectronTestApp](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/ElectronTestApp): Electron desktop application using OAuth 2.0 auth code with PKCE flow to acquire a token for a web API such as Microsoft Graph.
-- [ExpressTestApp](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/ExpressTestApp): Express.js MVC web application using OAuth 2.0 auth code with PKCE flow to acquire a token for a web API such as Microsoft Graph.
 - [Hybrid Spa Sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/HybridSample): Sample demonstrating how to use `enableSpaAuthorizationCode` to perform SSO for applications that leverage server-side and client-side authentication using MSAL Browser and MSAL Node.

 B2C samples: